Scholarship Policies at ISU

 - Holding Scholarships--Idaho State University will hold students' scholarships if a student's attendance at ISU is interrupted for medical reasons, military deployment, church service, or other select reasons, provided that a student meets certain criteria.
 Please see "Holding Scholarships" for required forms & policies.

-- How Scholarships are Disbursed--If all of your requirements have been completed on your "Scholarship Acceptance Form", in BOSS or online in your BengalWeb, your aid will automatically disburse as long as you meet enrollment requirements.
-If scholarship acceptance, enrollment requirements, post acceptance requirements (Thank you letters to donors) your aid will not distribute until this has been met.
-Please see the ISU Scholarship Office if you have questions regarding disbursement.
+- How Scholarships are Disbursed--If all of your scholarship requirements have been completed on your "Scholarship Acceptance Form", in BOSS or online in your BengalWeb, your aid will automatically disburse as long as you meet enrollment requirements.
+If scholarship acceptance, enrollment requirements, post acceptance requirements (Thank you letters to donors) have not been met, your aid will not be disbursed.
+Please contact the ISU Scholarship Office if you have questions regarding disbursement.